/

 Vanilla paste and powder are two items that are manufactured from vanilla extract and additional substances.
 The paste comprises vanilla beans, sugar, water, and a natural thickening.

 It is a great substitute for vanilla extract.
 The extract is made of vanilla beans, sugar, water, and a natural thickener; the powder is made of dried vanilla extract blended with cornstarch and is alcohol-free.
-You can replace the vanilla extract with vanilla paste or powder in an equal amount.
+You can replace the vanilla extract with vanilla paste or powder equally.

 Awesome!
 You can make your extract.
 Making your homemade vanilla extract is simple and only requires two items if you don’t want to use one of these vanilla extract replacements.
 It does; unfortunately, it takes time and patience.
 While you’re baking, you can’t make vanilla extract.
 The vanilla bean paste and alcohol require at least a month to blend.